Adele Lim

 Adele Lim is a Malaysian screenwriter, producer, and director.
-She is best known for being a co-writer on Crazy Rich Asians, the first film by a major Hollywood studio to feature a majority cast of Asian descent in a modern setting since The Joy Luck Club in 1993, and Raya and the Last Dragon in 2021, an animated fantasy adventure inspired by Southeast Asian culture.
-She also directed and produced the 2023 comedy Joy Ride.
+After an early career in television, she achieved wider recognition for co-writing Crazy Rich Asians (2018), which was notably the first film by a major Hollywood studio to feature a majority cast of Asian descent in a modern setting since 1993's The Joy Luck Club.

+Lim's subsequent films were the animated fantasy Raya and the Last Dragon (2021) and her directorial debut, the buddy comedy Joy Ride (2023).

 Early life

 Lim was born in Malaysia and is of Malaysian Chinese descent.
-She attended Malaysia's Sri Aman Girls School in Petaling Jaya, in Petaling District, in the state of Selangor.She started writing as a teenager and undergraduate in the lifestyle section of a local daily.
+She attended Malaysia's Sri Aman Girls School in Petaling Jaya, in Petaling District, in the state of Selangor.
+She started writing as a teenager and undergraduate in the lifestyle section of a local daily.
 She graduated from Emerson College in Boston with a degree in TV/film in 1996 and currently resides in Los Angeles, California.

 Career

 Lim started her career as a script coordinator for Xena: Warrior Princess, getting the job despite her resume being, as she described, "nonexistent".
 She has written for TV series such as One Tree Hill, Life Unexpected, Reign, Star-Crossed, Private Practice and Lethal Weapon.

 In 2018, Lim was the co-screenwriter for the 2018 movie Crazy Rich Asians.
 Director Jon M. Chu asked her to rewrite the existing screenplay.
 In her rewrite she notably added the climactic scene of mahjong between Constance Wu and Michelle Yeoh's characters.
 Lim left writing on the sequel, following reports that she was offered significantly less pay (around $110,000) than her male co-writer Peter Chiarelli ($800,000 to $1 million).
 Warner Brothers defended the offer, citing the difference in experience between the two.

 Disney recruited Lim to develop the animated feature film Raya and the Last Dragon, which released in 2021.
 She served as screenwriter alongside Qui Nguyen.

 In her feature directorial debut, Lim directed and produced comedy film Joy Ride, starring Ashley Park, Sherry Cola, Stephanie Hsu, and Sabrina Wu.
 The movie premiered at SXSW in March 2023.

 She has given support to young writers as mentor and speaker for the Coalition of Asian Pacifics in Entertainment (CAPE).

 In 2024, Variety reported that she signed on to direct The Princess Diaries 3 with Anne Hathaway reprising her role.

 Following years of development, Lim returned to the Crazy Rich Asians franchise as the showrunner of the revamped sequel television series for HBO Max, where she would be the showrunner.